earaujoassis/captchalyzer/README.md

 ## Setup & Running

 First you need to create and to activate the `venv` and install the requirements.
-Please make sure to use Python 3 (version 3.7 at least).
+Please make sure to use Python 3 (it must be version 3.6.5 or below; `hmmlearn` is not installable through versions above 3.6.6).
+You may use [`asdf`](https://github.com/asdf-vm/asdf) to manage Python versions; a `.tool-versions` file is already provided.

 ```sh
 $ python3 -m venv env